 Once an idea is formed for the feel and tone, your designer will sketch out some ideas for your logo.

 A final package is made up and your designer will write up some rules that you should follow when implementing your new branding materials.
 Things like “don’t adjust the sizing of your logo to a weird angle” or don’t use other fonts in conjunction with your logo…etc.

 This process is sometimes a short one but can also be one that takes a while.
 While you know your business best, your designer knows what to do and you need to trust each other through that process.
 Say, if you’re a lawyer and want a balloon font, we will persuade you to change your mind.

 ONE LAST THING…

-One thing we hear from new clients a lot is “my business isn’t big enough to need all that.”
+One thing we hear from new clients a lot is “my business isn’t big enough to need all that” but we promise that it is.
 Be confident in your idea and I promise you that if you put the time and attention into your business while is small, it won’t be that small for very long.
 Let us know if we can help.